 Avoid this; it only makes it harder to forget about them.
 You may have to avoid watching certain shows if they remind you of your lost love, or avoid spending time with certain people if they are friends that you have in common.

 Don’t go to old hangout spots hoping to run into your former significant other; instead, try out a coffee shop or grocery store on the other side of town.
-It is impossible to forget him and be happy if you run into each other in public.
+It is impossible to forget someone and be happy if you run into each other in public.

 7. Consider a lifestyle change